Love Fossils, Exploring Nature and Understanding the Planet?

 Named as Britain’s Best Beach in 2020, Runswick Bay is as close to perfection as it is to Hinderwell!
 A stunning expanse of sand, shingle and scar spreads from the village across to Kettleness.
 Famous for fossil finds, the beach is a great starting point for family adventure on a guided fossil safari searching for Jurassic Sea Monsters.
 Don’t worry though, if you’re heading in for a swim, the Ichthyosaurs became extinct 90 million years ago!

 Scarborough is split by its 12th Century Castle, giving not one, but two spectacular town beaches!
 With layer upon layer of history, the historic resort town is criss-crossed with walkaways, funiculars, promenades, gardens and bridges.
 Well worth getting lost in, and even more worth finding where you stand now and how it relates to the geological past.
 Unarguably the British capital of Dinosaur trackways, you don’t even need to leave the promenade to see footprints left by sauropods during the Jurassic period around 170 million years ago.
-Home of the Rotunda Museum, The Fossil Shop and Hidden Horizons, Scarborough has days worth of activities and is a great hub for nearby fossil sites.
+Home of the Rotunda Museum – the world’s first geology specific museum – Scarborough has days worth of activities and is a great hub for nearby fossil sites.

 Scarborough